9zaig/data-analysis-software-1/README.md

 ### handler.py

-- file for more practical function like mathemitcal function using numpy
+- File for more practical function like mathemitcal function using numpy

 ### to_csv.py